nsf-lrose/release-tools/README.md

 ## What ##

-Tools to help creating release assets: homebrew formulas, docker images, debian packages,...
+LROSE Release Process.
+Tools and steps to create release assets: homebrew formulas, docker images, debian packages,...

 ## Structure ##

+Each major release of LROSE has build scripts that pull unique versions of the LROSE tools.
+The build scripts include:

 * homebrew-scripts